tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 When you're trying to understand a company's culture, you're essentially trying to understand how they see the world.
 The lens through which they process the world around them.

-This manifests in four specific things you can learn to see: language, delusions, mythology & power.
+This manifests in three specific things you can learn to see: language, delusions & mythology.

 ### Language